Contested wills and farming families

 In the more recent case of Habberfield -v- Habberfield the Court of Appeal pointed out that there is another line by Frost in “Stopping by Woods on a Snowy Evening“;

 Underpinning the whole doctrine of proprietary estoppel is the idea that promises should be kept.

-In 2018 the High Court heard the case of Habberfield -v- Habberfield in which Lucy, a disappointed daughter (the youngest daughter of a Yeovil farmer), brought a claim against her mother Jane, claiming that she had been promised the farm after her father died.
+In 2018 the High Court heard the case of Habberfield -v- Habberfield in which Lucy, (the youngest daughter of a Yeovil farmer) brought a claim against her mother Jane, claiming that she had been promised the farm after her father died.
 The Court granted Lucy a substantial cash payment in lieu of her rightful share of Woodrow Farm, reliant on the doctrine.

 The 220-acre Woodrow Farm belonged to Frank Habberfield and his wife Jane, who had bought it in stages between 1961 and 1989.
 It was operated by them as a partnership, and they held the property as beneficial joint tenants until Frank’s death at the age of 74 in April 2014, when the title passed automatically by survivorship to Jane.
 He had left a will giving her his entire estate, cutting out their 4 children.

 The couple had a son and three daughters.
 The youngest, Lucy, had worked on the farm since her childhood, and her partner also worked there.
 Lucy began working on the farm when she left school in the early 1980s, earning just £40-50 per week.
 She worked up to 87 and a half hours and seven days a week, getting up at 4.30am, and had just five weeks’ holiday in more than three decades.